-Back to the basic calculus, a function can be constructed with infinite narrow rectangles (a.k.a. delta function).
-If we can construct such rectangles with a network, we can built on top of it to build any functions.
+Back to basic calculus, a function can be constructed with infinite narrow rectangles (a.k.a. delta function).
+If we construct such rectangles with a network, we can build on top of it to construct any functions.

 Here is the code using the same set of equations and network layout before: